Sprout Logo

 TOM WESTCOTT

-Tom Westcott is the chef at Hobart’s famed Tom McHugos.
+Tom Westcott was the chef at Hobart’s famed Tom McHugos until it sadly closed it’s doors for the final time.

 Tom grew up on a sheep farm on the Tasman Peninsula, which meant they ate a steady diet of mutton.
 Westcott reckons it wasn’t until he got into restaurants as a glassie and kitchen hand when he moved to Hobart to study media, that he first ate lamb.